scott-griffiths/bitstring/trunk/doc/bitstring_classes.rst

          >>> print(s.bin)
          0b010101010

-    .. method:: peek(format)
+    .. method:: peek(fmt)

-        Reads from the current bit position :attr:`pos` in the bitstring according to the *format* string or integer and returns the result.
+        Reads from the current bit position :attr:`pos` in the bitstring according to the *fmt* string or integer and returns the result.

         The bit position is unchanged.

         For information on the format string see the entry for the :meth:`Bits.read` method.

-    .. method:: peeklist(format, **kwargs)
+    .. method:: peeklist(fmt, **kwargs)

-        Reads from current bit position :attr:`pos` in the bitstring according to the *format* string(s) and returns a list of results.
+        Reads from current bit position :attr:`pos` in the bitstring according to the *fmt* string(s) and returns a list of results.

         A dictionary or keyword arguments can also be provided.
 These will replace length identifiers in the format string.
 The position is not advanced to after the read items.

         See the entries for :meth:`Bits.read` and :meth:`Bits.readlist` for more information.

-    .. method:: read(format)
+    .. method:: read(fmt)

         Reads from current bit position :attr:`pos` in the bitstring according the the format string and returns a single result.
 If not enough bits are available then all bits to the end of the bitstring will be used.

-        *format* is a token string that describe how to interpret the next bits in the bitstring.
-The tokens are:
+        *fmt* is either a token string that describes how to interpret the next bits in the bitstring or an integer.
+If it's an integer then that number of bits will be read, and returned as a new bitstring.
+Otherwise the tokens are:

         ==============   ===============================================
         ``int:n``        ``n`` bits as a signed integer.